 Strong customer authentication necessarily forms the backbone of any fintech application and it is common to make use of multi-factor authentication (MFA) to provide additional levels of security to protect any transaction from being compromised.

 Multi-factor authentication (MFA) encompasses three types of authentication: knowledge (something you know), possession (something you have) and inherence (something you are).
 Other authentication methods became necessary when passwords could no longer withstand sophisticated hacker attacks.

-Global Knowledge decribes the three recognised types of authentication factors:
+Global Knowledge describes the three recognized types of authentication factors:

 Type 1 – Something You Know – includes passwords, PINs, combinations, code words, or secret handshakes.
 Anything that you can remember and then type, say, do, perform, or otherwise recall when needed falls into this category.